mieweb/docs/content/features/document-management/scanning-and-indexing/scanning.md

 To begin using the WebScan capabilities, first click the **WebScan** sidemenu option.

-Once the page loads, users will see the Batch Search Criteria search options at the top of the page, with all *New* batches shown below, in the list view. *New* batches are simply batches of scanned documents that need indexed into the appropriate charts.
+Once the page loads, users will see the Batch Search Criteria search options at the top of the page, with all *Pending* batches shown below, in the list view. *Pending* batches are simply batches of scanned documents that need indexed into the appropriate charts.

 ![](./scanning.assets/6d2dc2a0c9f51d9e33e8333cd4e75578.png)